boltops-tools/cody/lib/cody/help/logs.md

 * d - days
 * w - weeks

-Since does not current support combining the formats.
+Since does not support combining the formats.
 IE: 5m30s.